dask/dask/docs/source/faq.rst

 Dask is deployed today within highly secure institutions, including major financial, healthcare, and government agencies.

-That being said it's worth noting that, by it's very nature, Dask enables the execution of arbitrary user code on a large set of machines.
+That being said it's worth noting that, by its very nature, Dask enables the execution of arbitrary user code on a large set of machines.
 Care should be taken to isolate, authenticate, and govern access to these machines.
 Fortunately, your institution likely already does this and uses standard technologies like